robo3945/RaTS/README.md

 ## Platform ##

 RaTS is written for Python 3 (> 3.5) and it works fine in a compiled way for Windows, MacOSX and Linux.
 We have tested with PYINSTALLER.
-Cmd line: *pyinstaller -F rmw-checker.py -N rmw-checker.osx*
+Cmd line: *pyinstaller –onefile rats.[osx|win32].pyinstaller*

+## Configuration ##

+Configuration of RaTS is made through the config.py and the config.yaml.
+The former contains the complete configuration while the latter contains only a subset of the parameters.
+Yaml configuration  was primarily made for the binary execution.

 ## Version history ##